AssetHost/AssetHost/README.markdown

 5. AssetHost will return a 302 Found to the rendered image asset if it exists, or render it on-the-fly if it does not yet exist.

+# Rich Media Support

+Rich media assets are delivered as specially-tagged img tags, and are replaced on the client-side via an AssetHost.Client plugin.

+### Brightcove Video

+Brightcove videos can be imported as assets and used to place videos into image display contexts.
+The video is delivered as an img tag, and the AssetHost.Client library will see the tag and call the AssetHost.Client.Brightcove plugin.
+The plugin will place an overlay on top of the image with a class of BrightcoveVideoOverlay.
+When clicked, the image will be replaced by a Brightcove player object.

+Brightcove assets can be imported using the interface at /a/brightcove/

 # Image Storage